 3.5.14.
-Cognitive Therapy, Physical Therapy, Occupational Therapy, and Speech Therapy Rehabilitation Benefits therapy does not include educational training or services designed to develop physical function.
+Cognitive Therapy, Physical Therapy, Occupational Therapy, and Speech Therapy Rehabilitation Benefits

 Covered expenses include the services listed in this section in either an inpatient or outpatient setting.
 If provided on an inpatient basis, such services will be paid as part of your inpatient hospital and skilled nursing facility benefits under the medical plan.
 Coverage is subject to the limits, if any, shown in section 2.1.1, Medical Benefit Schedule.